obriencj/koji-smoky-dingo/docs/commands/set-rpm-macro.rst

 The underlying tag extra setting will be constructed with the prefix ``rpm.macro.`` and the macro name (minus any leading ``%``)

 Empty RPM macro values are not permitted.
-The closest is ``%nil`` which is the default if no value is specified.
+The closest no an empty value is ``%nil`` which is used as the default value if not otherwise specified.

-Note that RPM macros definitioned in this manner will take precedence over any other definitions that may be provided by installed packages in the buildroot.
+Note that RPM macros definined in this manner will take precedence over any other definitions that may be provided by installed packages in the buildroot.